buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 !["Double integration"](../../figures/ifcalignmenthorizontalsegmenttypeenum-curvature2coord.png "Figure 1 &mdash; Double integration of curvature yielding intrinsic coordinates")

->NOTE:&nbsp;While it is possible to apply the generic calculation also for trivial cases like LINE or CIRCULARARC it is much more efficient to use available formulas.
+>NOTE: While it is possible to apply the generic calculation also for trivial cases like LINE or CIRCULARARC it is much more efficient to use available formulas.

 **Word of warning**